Victories for Kids, Modest Improvements, and Missed Opportunities

 This year’s appropriations process was similar.
 Bolstered by APRA funds that were released to support those hardest hit by the COVID-19 pandemic, there were wins for children in areas like maternal health, which allocated $240 million to expand postnatal care for mothers to 12 months.
 Unfortunately, there were also misses.
 Investments in human trafficking programs decreased by 4% even though reports increased by 35% since the pandemic began.
 And Community-Based Care saw their duties increase due to good policy changes without accompanying funding to implement the new requirements.
 Child care retained current funding levels with some eligible for a 15% bounce if meeting certain standards.
 Juvenile justice funding, overall, decreased.

-The Children’s Campaign 2021 Legislative Scorecard
+American Children’s Campaign 2021 Legislative Scorecard

 Victories for Kids

 Seclusion and Restraint: After nine years of introduction and never quite making it to the finish line, in 2021 policy makers passed HB 149 which will ban the use of seclusion and limit restraint on children with disabilities in public schools.
 The bill also requires the use of Positive Behavior Intervention Strategies (PBIS), training for school safety officers and others who work with students with disabilities and increases the transparency of data related to instances of restraint.
 In the 2017-18 school year, there were 8,367 documented incidents of restraints and 834 cases of seclusion.
 This bill, if signed by the Governor, will keep public school children safe from these mentally and physically harmful practices and keep instances of restraint to only when needed.
 Special thanks to Representative DuBose (D-Fort Lauderdale) and Senator Book (D-Plantation) for championing this important legislation through the process.